 - Gently shape the dough into balls, using flour as required, but avoid kneading.

-- Store the balls of dough in a lightly oiled containers or zip-top bags.
-They can be used right away, but for the best flavour development, store the dough in the refrigerator for at least 6 hours, and up to 3 days.
+- Store the balls of dough in lightly oiled containers or zip-top bags.
+They can be used right away, but for the best flavor development, store the dough in the refrigerator for at least 6 hours, and up to 3 days.
+(See the section above for other options).

 Keywords: dairy-free, egg-free, oil free, sugar free, vegan, dinner, lunch, 4 ingredients